Skip to content

 IND Support

 The IND Specialist with the University of Utah Clinical Research Support Office (CRSO) assists sponsor-investigators with all aspects of the IND process documented in this SOP.
 Sponsor-investigators within departments that do not provide IND services should contact the CRSO IND Specialist.
 Some departments may offer qualified IND support.
 In such cases, sponsor-investigators are welcome to utilize their department resources.
-However, sponsor-investigators and department-specific IND representatives are still welcome to collaborate with the CRSO IND specialist if they have questions or require additional support.
-The CRSO IND Specialist may be contacted by emailing CRSO.FDAsupport@hsc.utah.edu.
+However, finalized versions of all IND documents must be sent to the CRSO IND Specialist for review and approval prior to submission.
+Sponsor-investigators and department-specific IND representatives are welcome to collaborate with the CRSO IND specialist if they have questions or require additional support.
+The CRSO IND Specialist may be contacted by emailing CRSO.FDAsupport@hsc.utah.edu

 IND Guidance